 Health minister asks for Quebecers' help to relieve overloaded ERs

-Health Minister Christian Dubé has once again asked for the public's help in easing the strain on Quebec's emergency departments as the holiday season approaches.
+Instead, patients should use their judgment and seek care elsewhere — such as from family medicine clinics, or clinics led by nurse practitioners — if they don't really need to go to the hospital.

-He is asking people who do not need urgent care to avoid the emergency room, reminding them that family medicine or specialized nurse practitioner clinics are an available option.
-So are pharmacists, who can provide professional advice.
+"There is a large percentage of people who consult at the emergency department who don't have an urgent problem," Dubé told reporters in Montreal.
+"I'm not saying they're not worried, but they don't have an urgent problem."

-Although waiting times are longer, people can also speak to a nurse and even get an appointment at a winter clinic through the the 8-1-1 line.
+Dubé said people can also call 811 to speak to a nurse and obtain an appointment at a medical clinic.

-With a view to taking concrete steps to free up ERs, Dubé has resurrected his crisis unit in the form of "a small group" of experts called upon to draw up a list of best practices to be used throughout the network.
+He made the announcement four days after a group representing chief doctors in the province's emergency departments sent a letter to him saying the situation in ERs is "out of control" due to overcrowding.

-Dr. Gilbert Boucher, president of the Quebec Association of Emergency Medicine Specialists and emergency physician at the Montreal Heart Institute, welcomed the committee's return.
-He added that weekly discussions would be held over the next 10 weeks to ensure rapid action.
+Dubé said the government is also taking steps to liberate beds in hospitals so patients can be transferred out of ERs.

 Shopping Trends